 I thought I’d prepared her properly.
 We’d read stories about first days at school where I’d changed the character’s name over to hers and I’d talked her through the routine – and the fun – she’d have when she got there.
 But there just wasn’t anything that felt concrete enough for her to draw on when she was feeling sad or overwhelmed during those first early days.

 Ever since that moment, no matter what the situation, I’ve always used the ‘invisible string’ idea when I’ve been away from my kids or if they’ve been anxious about something.
-My daughter is almost ten now and is a bit cynical of it all, but my son (who is now almost eight), still references it.
-Some days he’ll get in the car and I’ll read on his face that he’s had a tough day and say, “What’s wrong?
-Did something happen to upset you today?” and he’ll say – “I knew you’d know!
-I touched my invisible string when William was being mean to me in the playground.
-You felt the string, didn’t you?”
-And of course, my response is always, “Of course I did!”
+My daughter is eleven now and calls major BS on it, but my son (who is now nine), still references it.

 There are loads of other little tips you can try if you’ve got a little one battling with a bit of separation anxiety during childcare, kinder or school drop-offs.
 Here are a few that might make it easier…